JuliaRheology/RHEOS.jl/README.md

 - Stress/Strain/Time data can be easily be fitted to a viscoelastic model

-- G'/G''/Frequency data can easily be fitted to a viscoelastic model
+- Complex modulus G'/G''/Frequency data can easily be fitted to a viscoelastic model

 - Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users